P79N6A/server/conf/mail/HOWTO.md

-as much as possible, critical tasks are delegated to mature, stable 3rd-party tools. much of the HOWTO consists of pointers to them. if mail-server is local skip to [1.2](#1.2)
+as much as possible, tasks are delegated to 3rd-party tools. much of this HOWTO consists of pointers to them. if mail-server is local skip to [1.2](#1.2)

 ## 1.1 fetch mail from remote machine